 Step 10: Remember Your Why

-When the guilt starts rushing back in, close your eyes and breathe.
+When the guilt starts rushing back in, close your eyes, and breathe.
 Picture your why from step four.
 Picture how your life is going to be once you complete your dream and goals.
-Remind yourself that taking time for you is not a bad thing.
+Remind yourself that taking time for yourself is not a bad thing.
 Taking time for your dreams and goals improves your life, which in turn improves your family’s life.
 Remind yourself if you don’t take the time for your dreams and goals, no one else will.
 Overcoming guilt by working towards those goals will bring you so much satisfaction.

 By overcoming guilt and working towards your goals, you’re actually putting your family first because it will improve all of your lives.
-However in order to be successful at weight loss surgery or other goals, we need time to make it happen.
+However, in order to be successful at weight loss surgery or other goals, we need time to make it happen.
 Our laundry and dishes will still be there after a workout.
 Your kids need their mom around for a long time, and by taking care of your health, you’re ensuring that future.
 Start by taking 10 minutes a day and build up to 10 hours a week.
 You’ll be amazed at the differences in your life.
 Don’t let guilt hold you back.
 It’s OK to put things on the back burner for a little while you concentrate on your goals.
 Make your goals a priority.
 You are worth it.

 If this article gave you some great ideas to incorporate into your life, just imagine what other amazing strategies I have for you!
 Share this post on social media by clicking one of the sharing buttons, and don’t forget to join my email list!
 You’ll be the first to get updates, access to my new products and lots of tips, inspiration and motivation to help in your bariatric surgery journey.
 Just for joining, I’ll send you a free weight loss coloring chart, as well as some other pretty awesome goodies to keep you motivated.
 Join today!